alyamaharanipj/run/README.md

 # RUN
 # Description
 RUN is a game that inspired by lode runner game.
-This project developed using C and C# programming language.
+This project developed using C and C++ programming language.

 # Functions:
 - Player move (up, down, right, left)